 Click here to see the contents of previous issues.

 Published by Wolters Kluwer, the BCDR International Arbitration Review enjoys the support of an Advisory Board comprising leading practitioners and academics in the field of international arbitration.
-Ziadé, as General Editor, heads an editorial committee which, for this latest issue, included Virginia Hamilton and Faris K. Nesheiwat as Deputy General Editors, Yousif Al Saif and J. Michael King.
+Ziadé, as General Editor, heads an editorial committee which, for this latest issue, included Virginia Hamilton and Dr. Faris K. Nesheiwat as Deputy General Editors, Yousif Al Saif and J. Michael King.

 Click here to see the complete Editorial Board.